jcr82/e2e-testing/README.md

 - Everyone has a role when it comes to testing.
 For example, developers should ensure unit tests have sufficient coverage.
 - Overall, testing is everyone's responsibility and it should be part of the process from the start of the project

+### Testing Pyramid
+- The Testing Pyramid shows the various types of tests and their relationship to one another.
+- Unit tests are at the bottom of the pyramid and take up the largest amount of space.
+They are intended to test a single "unit" within an application and should not be dependent upon other parts of the system.
+- Integration tests are above unit tests and are fundamentally dependent.
+Their purpose is to test the dependencies of pieces within a system that are working together correctly.
+- End to End (E2E) tests are at the top of the pyramid and are written to test anything that runs in the browser.
+The purpose of these tests is to imitate what a real user would do.